Dornsife Celebrates National Public Health Week

 Monday, April 6, 2020:

-Ana V. Diez Roux, MD, PhD, MPH, Dean and Distinguished Professor of Epidemiology, Dornsife School of Public Health, and experts from Dornsife discussed the global impact of pandemics like COVID-19, draw from research and practice, and reflected on the implications and challenges ahead, including future implications.
+Ana V. Diez Roux, MD, PhD, MPH, Dean and Distinguished Professor of Epidemiology, Dornsife School of Public Health, and experts from Dornsife discussed the global impact of pandemics like COVID-19, drew from research and practice, and reflected on the implications and challenges ahead, including future implications.

 Tuesday, April 7, 2020: